Nonlinear Isocapacitary Concepts of Mass in 3-Manifolds with Nonnegative Scalar Curvature: -isocapacitary Riemannian Penrose inequality

-Finally, we just have to discuss the equality case in the Positive Mass Theorem.
-Observe that in this case $\ma^{\tp}_H$ is constant along $\Omega_t$.
-In particular, the right-hand side of \cref{eq:AMMO_monotonicity} constantly vanishes along the flow.
-The isometry with flat $\R^n$ then follows through very classical computations, that can be performed following the lines of \cite[Proof of Main Theorem 2.]{huisken_inversemeancurvatureflow_2001}. \end{proof}
+Finally, we just have to discuss the equality case in the positive mass theorem.
+By the just prove Penrose-type inequality, $\partial M$ must be empty.
+Let then again, as above $w_p = -(p-1) \log G_p$.
+We deduce from the argument that yielded the positivity of the mass that $\ma^{\tp}_H$ must actually be constant.
+In particular, the right-hand side of~\eqref{eq:AMMO_monotonicity} constantly vanishes along the flow.
+The isometry with flat $\R^n$ then follows through very classical computations, that can be performed following the lines of~\cite[proof of Main Theorem~2]{huisken_inversemeancurvatureflow_2001}.\end{proof} \begin{Remark} We could have used the monotonicity of $\ma_{H}^{\tp}$ alone in~\eqref{eq:monotonicitiescombined}, instead of combining with the monotonicity of $\tilde{\ma}_{H}^{\tp}$.
+However, this would have led to the worse constant $2$ in the right-hand side of~\eqref{eq:p-penroseintro-crociata}. \end{Remark}

-\section{Proof of \texorpdfstring{\cref{thm:penroseadmintro}}{Theorem 1.4}}
+\section{Proof of Theorem~\ref{thm:penroseadmintro}}

-\pushQED{ } The proof of \cref{thm:penroseadmintro} follows from an asymptotic equivalence of $p$-Hawking masses.
-As one can expect, the $p$-Hawking mass has a better behaviour along the level set flow of $w_p$, which is the solution to \cref{eq:pb-intro}.
+\pushQED{ } The proof of Theorem~\ref{thm:penroseadmintro} follows from an asymptotic equivalence of $p$-Hawking masses.
+As one can expect, the $p$-Hawking mass has a better behaviour along the level set flow of $w_p$, which is the solution to~\eqref{eq:pb-intro}.
 But interestingly, under the right assumption on the asymptotic flatness, it tends to coincide with (the superior limit of) the Hawking mass on large sets.
 Moreover, it is asymptotically controlled by the other $q$-Hawking mass for $1<q<3$.
-Here we employ both the monotonicity of the mass $\ma^{\tp}_H$ and the better asymptotic behaviour of $\tilde{\ma}^{\tp}_H$ defined in \cref{eq:p-geroch_modified}.
-Indeed, we will use the latter one to ensure that $\ee^{-t/(3-p)} \ma^{\tp}_H(\partial \set{w_p \leq t})=o(1)$ as $t \to +\infty$, which permits to trigger the computations in \cite[(2.12)]{agostiniani_riemannianpenroseinequalitynonlinear_2022}.
+Here we employ both the monotonicity of the mass $\ma^{\tp}_H$ and the better asymptotic behaviour of $\tilde{\ma}^{\tp}_H$ defined in~\eqref{eq:p-geroch_modified}.
+Indeed, we will use the latter one to ensure that $\ee^{-t/(3-p)} \ma^{\tp}_H(\partial \set{w_p \leq t})=o(1)$ as $t \to +\infty$, which permits to trigger the computations in~\cite[formula~(2.12)]{agostiniani_riemannianpenroseinequalitynonlinear_2022}.